 - 2.1 We condemn all nuisance and anti-social behaviour and will not tolerate any such behaviour, whether perpetrated by our tenants, occupants of leasehold properties (including shared owners), employees, or anyone contracted to work on our behalf. - 2.2 Our Tenancy Agreements include specific clauses, which clearly state that the tenant, anyone living with, or visiting the tenant, must not cause, or enter into any activity likely to cause a nuisance, annoyance or disturbance to any person living in, or otherwise engaging, -in lawful activity in the locality of the tenant's home.
-All leases issued by us also contain similar clauses. - 2.3 We are committed to tackling and reducing anti-social behaviour in the communities and neighbourhoods in which we operate and will take every opportunity to work in partnership with other agencies to achieve this. - 2.4 Our response to anti-social behaviour is appropriate and proportionate.
+All leases issued by us also contain similar clauses. - 2.3 We are committed to tackling and reducing anti-social behaviour in the communities we operate and will take every opportunity to work in partnership with other agencies to achieve this. - 2.4 Our response to anti-social behaviour is appropriate and proportionate.
 We use the legal and contractual powers available to us to take action where our tenants, or occupants of our leasehold properties, are either the victims or perpetrators of anti-social behaviour.
-We use the best practice 'triple track' approach to case work, combining early intervention/prevention, support and tough enforcement action, where necessary. - 2.5 To demonstrate our intention to do everything possible to tackle anti-social behaviour and deliver a high quality service, we have signed up to the Respect Charter, developed by the CIH (Chartered Institute of Housing), RESOLVE ASB and HouseMark.
-The Charter sets out the core commitments necessary to deliver an effective response to anti-social behaviour and to building stronger communities through; leadership, accountability, prevention, early intervention and support, promoting individual and community responsibility and ensuring that services provide value for money. - 2.6 This policy is supplemented by a range of procedures which are detailed in the reference documents at the end of this policy. - 2.7 We have separate policies covering hate crime, domestic abuse and safeguarding.
+We use the best practice 'triple track' approach to case work, combining early intervention/prevention, support and tough enforcement action, where necessary. - 2.5 This policy is supplemented by a range of procedures which are detailed in the reference documents at the end of this policy. - 2.6 We have separate policies covering hate crime, domestic abuse and safeguarding.
 We recognise that, where appropriate, anti-social behaviour and hate incidents directed at vulnerable adults or children should be addressed and investigated through safeguarding procedures.